This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 To file a lawsuit, you need to have the expertise of a lawyer with experience in medical malpractice and birth injury cases.
 Your lawyer will file the lawsuit, collect evidence, conduct an investigation, make a case, and represent you.

-An experienced lawyer will understand all the details of making a case, including statutes of limitations, and being sure not to miss them.
+An experienced lawyer will understand all the details of making a case, including statutes of limitations.
+This is a state-by-state time limit for filing a medical malpractice lawsuit.
+A lawyer can ensure you don’t miss the deadline.

 You and your lawyer will need to prove several things to make a successful case against the party that caused your baby’s brain damage:

-- The first thing you must prove is that you entrusted your care to the medical professional in question.
+- First, you must prove that you entrusted your care to the medical professional in question.

 - Also, you have had an existing patient/doctor relationship with the defendant.
 Further, you’ll need to prove that the defendant indeed made an error.